Nanra/cryptocurrency-languages/README.md

 # Cryptocurrency Languages
 List of Programming Language used by Cryptocurrency for Developing Core Network, Smart Contract, or Applications.

-Information about programming language used by Cryptocurrencies referred from [Coinmonks post](https://medium.com/coinmonks/list-of-programming-languages-and-frameworks-used-in-41-crypto-projects-2b7223099c57) & official repositories of the Cryptocurrency source code.
+Information about programming language used by Cryptocurrencies referred from official repositories of the Cryptocurrency source code.

+Note: The Cryptocurrency list is not ordered by star or market cap, just random order.

 ## Bitcoin
 <p>